 Spring Spanish makes learning similar to using a language app or course.
 They use the same concept that many apps use of breaking down language elements into manageable chunks.
 The idea is that you study every day for 15-20 minutes.
 It’s a great way for busy people to study.
 Plus, it has the added benefit of video, which makes it more entertaining.
 They publish several new lessons every week.

 6. Listen to Spanish Podcasts

 Podcasts are great for people who have busy schedules or like to multi-task.
 Listening to podcasts is a great way to practice Spanish while you’re driving to work or cleaning your house.
 They are hands-free so you can listen anywhere!
-SpanishPod101, Spanish Language Coach, and Unlimited Spanish all offer tons of podcasts covering different topics, so you can listen to what interests you.
+SpanishPod101, Coffee Break Spanish, and Unlimited Spanish all offer tons of podcasts covering different topics, so you can listen to what interests you.

 SpanishPod101 is an app and online platform with a large amount of content.
 The main feature is the thousands of podcasts that are available.
 Each podcast features native Spanish speakers and teaches any topic you can imagine, from the basics of vocabulary and grammar to Spanish cinema and food.
 There are additional resources like a grammar bank, videos, and vocabulary lists.
 You can sign up for a free SpanishPod101 account and receive new lessons every week, or read more about it in this SpanishPod101 review.

 Coffee Break Spanish is complete course for leaners that don’t have a lot of time to study each day.
 The idea is that you can complete a lesson in the time it takes you to finish a cup of cofee.
 The podcast hosts teach you important topics you’ll need to communicate in daily life.
 All the podcasts are completely free, but if you really want to learn Spanish, it’s best to sign up for the complete course which gives you access to additional study materials and bonus lessons.